 The 10 commandments of plant mail

 You’ve got mail!
 The best sort.
 Plant mail.
-If you have a precious plant on the way, or just unboxed your beautiful new babe, STOP.
+If you have a precious plant on the way, or just unboxed your beautiful new jungle member, STOP.
 Read this first.

-Whether plants arrive at a garden centre after being shipped from the nursery, or arrive at your place after a (hopefully) short journey, either way they are likely to be a bit stressed out.
+Whether plants arrive at a garden centre after being shipped from the nursery, or arrive at your place after a (hopefully) short journey, or you've done the best sort of click and collect, either way your new arrival is likely to be a bit stressed out.

 Some handle transport better than others, and some retailers pack better than others, but no matter how hardy a plant is, following these 10 plant commandments will help, whether you took them home yourself from your local plant store or they were shipped home from an online retailer like us.